The Rational Decision Maker, the Gratification Monkey and the Panic Monster!

 When I have to do something for someone else I jump into action and get it done in plenty of time!
 Why?
 It’s because I love to feel that I am really efficient, totally organised and that I can be completely relied on!

 So I guess a big problem for a procrastinator is that tasks that relate to our own business growth or personal development seem to be the hardest ones to undertake on a regular basis.
-Nobody is going to thank me for setting up my filing systems onto Google Drive, thus freeing up my hard drive.
+Nobody is going to thank me for setting up my filing systems or scheduling my weekly social media.
 Nor are they going to thank me for writing a weekly blog post.
 So, it seems, I have less incentive to get those things done.
 Well here comes the blog post at least!

 Anyway, this happened to me one afternoon.
 I was sitting at my laptop, aware that I had a few hours to spare which could be put to productive use, but I found I had no incentive whatsoever to do anything.
 Then the word came into my mind ‘procrastination’, this is what they call procrastination, so I googled it (I love Google) and came across a Ted Talk by Tim Urban.
 Tim claims to be a serious procrastinator and describes this very effectively with some simple media and a witty sense of humour!
 He talks us through the Rational Thinker, the Gratification Monkey and the Panic Monster, hence the title of my blog.
 Check it out here and I think you will agree that we could all learn something from his closing remarks.